aaryan-rampal/Password-Manager/README.md

 - enter a *custom* password
 - show score for the password in an entry
 - view a list of all entries
+- option to save file on exit
+- option to load previously saved file on startup

 Stretch Goals: Not Implemented Yet
 - view a specific previous entry using any of the entry fields or index